IntersectMBO/cardano-node/doc/stake-pool-operations/register_key.md

     --stake-verification-key-file stake.vkey \
     --out-file stake.cert

-Once the certificate has been created, we must include it in a transaction to post it to the blockchain.

-### Determine the TTL
-As before, to create the transaction you need to determine the TTL querying the tip and adding some slots to give you sufficient time to build the transaction.
+### Draft transaction

+For the transaction draft, --tx.out, --ttl and --fee can be set to zero.

+    cardano-cli shelley transaction build-raw \
+    --tx-in b64ae44e1195b04663ab863b62337e626c65b0c9855a9fbb9ef4458f81a6f5ee#1 \
+    --tx-out $(cat paymentwithstake.addr)+0 \
+    --ttl 0 \
+    --fee 0 \
+    --out-file tx.raw \
+    --certificate-file stake.cert

-### Calculate fees and deposit
+### Calculate fees

-This transaction has only 1 input (the UTXO used to pay the transaction fee) and 1 output (our payment.addr to which we are sending the change).
-This transaction has to be signed by both the payment signing key `payment.skey` and the stake signing key `stake.skey`; and includes the certificate `stake.cert`:

     cardano-cli shelley transaction calculate-min-fee \
+    --tx-body-file tx.raw \
     --tx-in-count 1 \
     --tx-out-count 1 \
+    --witness-count 1 \
-    --ttl 987654 \
+    --byron-witness-count 0 \
     --testnet-magic 42 \
-    --signing-key-file payment.skey \
-    --signing-key-file stake.skey \
-    --certificate-file stake.cert \
     --protocol-params-file protocol.json

+The output is the transaction fee in lovelace:

     > 171485

-In this transaction we have to not only pay transaction fees, but also include a _deposit_ (which we will get back when we deregister the key) as stated in the protocol parameters:
+Registering the stake address, not only pay transaction fees, but also includes a _deposit_ (which you get back when deregister the key) as stated in the protocol parameters:

-The deposit amount can be found in the `protocol.json` under `keyDeposit`:
+The deposit amount can be found in the `protocol.json` under `keyDeposit`, for example in Shelley Tesntet:

     ...
     "keyDeposit": 400000,
     ...

-Query the UTXO:
+Query the UTXO of the address that pays for the transaction and deposit:

     cardano-cli shelley query utxo \
         --address $(cat payment.addr) \
         --testnet-magic 42

     >                            TxHash                                 TxIx        Lovelace
     > ----------------------------------------------------------------------------------------
     > b64ae44e1195b04663ab863b62337e626c65b0c9855a9fbb9ef4458f81a6f5ee     1      1000000000

-So we have 1000 ada, calculate the change to send back to `payment.addr`:
+### Calculate the change to send back to payment address after including the deposit

     expr 1000000000 - 171485 - 400000